kubernetes/enhancements/keps/sig-node/5322-dra-driver-permanent-failure/README.md

-When the kubelet is a newer version which implements this KEP and a DRA driver is an older version whose gRPC interface does not yet include the `permanent_error` field, the kubelet will observe that all errors coming from a DRA driver's `NodePrepareResources` response are transient.
+When the kubelet is a newer version which implements this KEP and a DRA driver is an older version whose gRPC interface does not yet include the `error_type` field, the kubelet will observe that all errors coming from a DRA driver's `NodePrepareResources` response are transient.
 This matches the current behavior where the kubelet does not yet implement this KEP.